 Susan Fager, PhD, CCC-SLP

-Scottish Rite Associate Professor, MMI
+Scottish Rite Associate Professor

-Director, Munroe-Meyer Institute Department of Speech-Language Pathology
+Director, MMI Department of Speech-Language Pathology

 Speech-Language Pathologist

-- MS: Speech-Language Pathology, University of Nebraska-Lincoln, 1997.
+- MS: Speech-Language Pathology - University of Nebraska-Lincoln, 1997.

-- BS: University of Nebraska-Lincoln, 1995.
+- BS: Speech-Language Pathology - University of Nebraska-Lincoln, 1995.

 Specialty Certifications

-- American Speech-Language-Hearing Association Certificate of Clinical Competence.
+- American Speech-Language-Hearing Association, Certificate of Clinical Competence.

 - Nebraska state licensed speech-language pathologist.